-- 5. Push (a) button again.
-When the "Worked time count" is running the displayl shows d for days or d for hours followed by the measured time. - 6.
-Push (a) button again.
+- 5. Push ♠ button again.
+When the "Worked time count" is running the lower display shows ¬ for days or ¬ for hours followed by the measured time. - 6.
+Push a button again.
 The instrument returns to the "Standard display".

 Note: The additional information visualization is subject to a time out.
-If no buttons are pressed for more than 10 seconds the instrument automatically returns to the "Standard display".
+If no buttons are pressed for more than 10 seconds the instrument automatically returns to the Standard display.

-7.4.4 The programmer function
+6.4.4 The programmer function

-In "Chapter 5" we have described all parameters related with the programmer and their action during program execution.
+In "Chater 4" we have described all parameters related with the programmer and their action during program execution.